josecw/note-app/README.md

 - Docker
 - Minikube

-## Setup for Docker
+## Setup for MongoDB
 1. Setup MongoDB Atlas database
 2. Setup custom role with all collection actions on `notes` and `users` collection, then assign to anew database user.
+3. Configure IP whitelisting at `Network Access` from left panel.

+## Setup for Docker
-3. Create `.env` in root directory with format below for running with Docker:
+Create `.env` in root directory with format below for running with Docker:
 ```
 #Database Settings
 DB_HOST=<replace with mongodb host name>